SICKAG/sick_scan/doc/profiling.md

 * Callees : The direct callees of the function
 * Call Graph : The call graph from the function to the end
 * All Callees : All the callees and the callees of the callees
-* Caller Map : The map of the caller, again not really understandable for me
+* Caller Map : All functions are represented as blocks the size corresponds to their CPU time.
+Callees are stacked on the callers.
 * Machine Code : The machine code of the function if the application has been profiled with --dump-instr=yes option You have also several display options and filter features to find exactly what you want and display it the way you want.